-Rules enable the development to co exist with the existing mix of activities in the wider area, including the motorsport activities, orchards and other rural activities, and the state highway.
 The River Terrace Resource Area is adjacent to a variety of existing activities that affect the nature of the existing environment.
-These include the Highlands Motorsport Park, the Central Otago Speedway, and orchard activities.
+These include the Highlands Motorsport Park, the Central Otago Speedway, and orchard activities and the Cromwell aerodrome.
 It is recognised that these existing activities all generate noise and other effects that will compromise the amenity values of the Resource Area to varying degrees.
 Highlands and Speedway events and orchard activities generate noise effects on outdoor amenity for residents within the Resource Area.
-Acoustic insulation and ventilation will be required for some buildings within the Resource Area to mitigate the effects of Highlands and Speedway events on indoor living environments.
-Objectives, policies, rules and other methods are included in the Resource Area to protect existing activities from reverse sensitivity effects.
+Acoustic insulation and ventilation will be required for some buildings within the Resource Area to mitigate the effects of Highlands and Speedway events and orchard activities on indoor living environments.
+Objectives, policies, rules and other methods are included in the Resource Area to protect existing activities from reverse sensitivityeffects.